Deepfail/dollhouse/docs/WINGMAN_SCENE_DIRECTOR.md

 #### Scene Prompt
 A vivid 2-3 sentence third-person description shown in Wingman chat:
-> "Girl1 knocks nervously on male1's door, her makeup done perfectly.
+> "Bella knocks nervously on Mike's door, her makeup done perfectly.
 The door opens..."

 #### Character Hidden Prompts
 Private motivations/knowledge for each character:

-**Girl1's hidden prompt:**
+**Bella's hidden prompt:**
 > "I don't know what I'm here for, but user wants me to and thinks it will be good for me.
 I should try to relax...this guy is really important to user, so I really need to try to make him like me."

-**Male1's hidden prompt:**
+**Mike's hidden prompt:**
-> "User sent girl1 to see me.
+> "User sent Bella to see me.
 She's been told I'm important to the user, so she'll be trying to impress me."

 #### Initial Message
 First line of dialogue/action to kick off the scene:
-> "Male1 stands in the doorway looking the girl up and down before smiling: 'You must be girl1...wow, you're even prettier than I've heard...Please...come in.'"
+> "Mike stands in the doorway looking the girl up and down before smiling: 'You must be Bella...wow, you're even prettier than I've heard...Please...come in.'"

 ### 4. Scene Launch